 Don’t wait for your results envelope to drop through the mailbox.
-If you register by Monday 13th July you can choose to have your results sent by e-mail or text on TUESDAY 4 AUGUST.
+If you register by Tuesday 18th July you can choose to have your results sent by e-mail or text from 8:00am on TUESDAY 8 AUGUST.
 Even if you’re away from home, you won’t have to wait or get someone else to open your results for you.
 Find out how to activate your account at www.mysqa.info

 Remember, National 4 Courses are awarded as either ‘Pass’ or ‘Fail’ and have no overall grade.
 You will probably know the result from your teacher prior to the summer holidays and the text/e-mail you receive will simply confirm the result.